prix0007/library/docs/sdk/js/05_mint_nft.md

 console.log("mintRes:", mintRes);
 ```

-You should get an output indicating the `nftId` which you can claim on dripverse.
-The `mintRes` should give a response as follows.
+You should get an output indicating the `nftId`.
+The `mintRes` above should give a response as follows:
 ```js
 {
   id: 28,